Elinor S. Gimbel: Biography

 Gimbel served as an executive at S. S. Steiner, Inc. and Liebmann Breweries.

 Personal life

 Gimbel married twice.
 She had a son, Nicholas Hess, with her first husband, Monroe Hess, whom she married after she graduated from the Calhoun School; they later divorced.
-In 1924, she married Louis S. Gimbel, Jr., grandson of Adam Gimbel; they had two sons, Louis (Tom) S. Gimbel III and Stinor Gimbel.
-Her husband – who served as a Lieutenant Colonel in the Air Transport Command Army Air Corps – was killed while a passenger in a Army Air Corps transport plane crash over Maine in 1942.
+In 1924, she married Louis S. Gimbel Jr., grandson of Adam Gimbel; they had two sons, Louis (Tom) S. Gimbel III and Stinor Gimbel.
+Her husband – who served as a Lieutenant Colonel in the Air Transport Command Army Air Corps – was killed while a passenger in an Army Air Corps transport plane crash over Maine in 1942.
 She and her husband are buried at Arlington National Cemetery in Virginia.